opnfv/fuel/docs/build-instructions.rst

 specified in the environment variable will then be built.
 In order to completely disable the building of plugins, the environment variable is set to " ".
-When using this functionality, the resulting iso file will be prepended with the prefix "unofficial-" to clearly indiciate that this is not a full build.
+When using this functionality, the resulting iso file will be prepended with the prefix "unofficial-" to clearly indicate that this is not a full build.

 This method of plugin selection is not meant to be used from within